Skip to Main Content

 What is a co-signer?

-When you enlist the help of a co-signer, choose someone you're close with.
-A co-signer will be required to make monthly payments on the loan in full and on time if you fail to make them, and their credit score could suffer if the loan becomes delinquent — so it's essential that you and your co-signer share a level of trust.
+When you enlist a co-signer, choose someone you're close with.
+A co-signer will be required to make payments on the loan if you fail to make them, and their credit score could suffer if the loan becomes delinquent.
+It’s essential that you and your co-signer trust each other.

 Do you need a co-signer for student loans?

 If you're taking out federal student loans, you most likely won't need a co-signer.
-The exception is Direct PLUS Loans, which require an endorser if you have any signs of an adverse credit history.
+The exception is Direct PLUS Loans, which require an endorser if you have an adverse credit history.

-You may need a co-signer for private student loans if you haven't had time to build up a credit history, which is why most lenders require co-signers for undergraduate students.
+You may need a co-signer for private student loans if you haven't built a credit history.
 You may also need a co-signer if you have a lower credit score — typically anything below 650 — or a low income.

 Eligibility requirements for student loans vary by lender.
 However, there are some general requirements that borrowers need to meet in order to get approved.